MichaelWong1024/MichaelWong1024/README.md

 # Hi, I'm Michael! 👋

 🔍 **About Me:**
 Currently pursuing a master's in Computational Science at Georgia Tech.
-I specialize in using computational methods to address intricate challenges—a fusion of engineer, scientist, and developer.
+I specialize in using computational methods to address intricate challenges.

 💻 **Technical Proficiency:**
 - **Programming Languages:** Proficient in Python, Java, JavaScript, and C++.